RaeshaFox/RaeshaFox/README.md

 # Welcome!
-I'm Rilic, an aspiring game developer and creative writer just trying to get through life.
+I'm Raesha, a developer of software, funware, and prose!

 Along with various showcases of my coursework and personal projects, you'll find a few things that may actually be useful for you! :>